Dung24-6/Dung24-6/README.md

 _**Let your hook always be cast; in the pool where you least expect it, there will be a fish.**_

 Ovid

+_**We do not quit playing because we grow old, we grow old because we quit playing.**_

+Oliver Wendell Holmes Jr.